DavidPhillipOster/ThumbHost3mf/README.md

 # ThumbHost3mf
-A macOS app that hosts a thumbnail provider that makes the Finder displays the thumbnails built in to some .gcode and .3mf files.
+A macOS app that hosts a thumbnail provider that makes the Finder displays the thumbnails built in to some .gcode, .bgcode, and .3mf files.

 I got tired of my gcode and 3mf files looking like